chandan26-ctrl/chandan26-ctrl/README.md

  👋 👋
  🔭 I’m currently working on ...
 Modelling surface roughness.
 🌱 I’m currently learning ...
 Physics-informed neural network.
-👯 I’m looking to collaborate on ... high-speed CFD.
+👯 I’m looking to collaborate on ...
+High-speed CFD.
-🤔 I’m can help beginners with ...
-Programming skills and parallel computing using MPI 💬 Ask me about ...
-Fluid Mechanics and Linux
+🤔 I can help beginners with ...
+Programming skills and parallel computing.
+💬 Ask me about ...
+Fluid Mechanics and Linux.
-📫 How to reach me: ... chandankr94@outlook.com
+📫 How to reach me: ... chandankr94@outlook.com.
 😄 Pronouns: ...
-Chan-dan
+Chan-dan.
 ⚡ Fun fact: ...
-I eat noodles with spoon :)
+I can eat noodles with a spoon. :)

 These are some of the work I do: